Skip to main content

 2. local replica segment mirroring (same node) for storage visibility

-This is not yet multi-broker network replication.
+This is partial multi-broker replication scaffolding, not yet full production-grade network replication/failover.

 Implemented Behavior